Last Updated on

 How to Make Massage Oil

-Before we start mixing out our ingredients, let’s take a sneak peak of things required in preparation of our legendary massage oil.
+Before we start mixing out our ingredients, let’s take a sneak peek of things required in the preparation of our legendary massage oil.

 - A Glass bottle.

 - Coconut Oil.

 - Sweet Almond Oil.

 - Cold Pressed Sunflower Oil.

 - Olive Oil.

 - Any essential oil.
 For example, Lemon, Rosemary, Peppermint, Rose, Sweet Orange, etc. For great massage oil, I recommend choosing three essential oils, while any one of these alone would also work.

 How to Prepare